stevecooperorg/canto34/README.md

 Canto 34 is a library for building recursive-descent parsers.
+It can be used both on node.js, and in the browser as an AMD module.

 When it comes to writing a parser, you get two main choices.
 Write your own, or use a parser generator like PEGJS or ANTLR.